Volatco FAQ

 Can I buy right now?

-The current crowdfunding launch target is 30 June 2026.
+The crowdfunding campaign went live on 30 June 2026.

 Where can I ask technical questions?